spinbench/spinbench/README.md

 ## 🎮 Usage

 With all examples in this readme file and configs folder, we will show you how to run our benchmark **main table**'s result with OpenAI API, using model `o4-mini`.
 If you want to run one single file containing all the tasks, please refer to [scripts/run_all_games.py](scripts/run_all_games.py) for more details.
+You should run all the below commands in the root directory of the repository.

 ### PDDL